Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-events/objective_c.md

 ## Build and Run

-`Cmd + R` to build and run again.
+Press `Cmd + R` to build and run again.
 After logging in you will see that both users have joined the conversation as expected:

 ![Chat interface with connection events](/images/client-sdk/ios-messaging/chatevents.png)